ozgunozankilic/Ankara-district-polygons/README.md

 ### Country boundaries

-There are a lot of very close Greek islands that are somehow included in the files.
+There is a lot of very close Greek islands that are somehow included in the files.
 You need to clean them by overlapping the boundaries with some other maps.
 I could solve this by using an older shapefile, but this also causes the coastline to revert to its older shape.
 Alternatively, you could also use the points from the "yerlesim_nokta" files, but it causes some data loss.
 It requires some manual work or slightly more sophisticated operations.

 ### District boundaries